mchechulnikov/eucalypt/README.md

     READY --> ELIMINATED: shrink pool size
     ELIMINATED --> [*]: destroy
 ```
-This diagram a bit incomplete because there are several cases when container goes to unexpected state by third reasons:
+This diagram a bit incomplete because there are several cases when container goes to unexpected state by third party reasons (somebody stopped a container manually):
 * container stopped: \<ANY STATE\> --> RESET
 * container paused: \<ANY STATE\> --> RESET
 * container deleted: \<ANY EXCEPT RESET\> --> ELIMINATED